paaraujo/paaraujo.github.io/professional.md

-Below you will find some of my professional references, please, access my LinkedIn profile for a complete more references.
+Below you will find some of my professional references, please, access my LinkedIn profile for more references.

 * * *